Zoom Communications: IPO and onward

 On April 18, 2019, the company became a public company via an initial public offering; since then, it has been listed on Nasdaq under the ticker symbol ZM.
 After pricing at US$36 per share, the share price increased over 72% on the first day of trading.
 Prior to the IPO, Dropbox invested $5 million in Zoom.
 The company first became profitable in 2019.

-In 2019, the company ranked second in Glassdoor's "Best Places to Work" survey.

 Due to the increase in remote work, distance education, and remote social relations during the COVID-19 pandemic, usage increased substantially and the Zoom mobile app was the 5th most downloaded mobile app in 2020, behind TikTok, WhatsApp, Facebook, and Instagram.
 The company offered its services free to K–12 schools in many countries.

-The company joined the Nasdaq-100 stock index on April 30, 2020.

-In May 2020, Zoom acquired Keybase, a company specializing in end-to-end encryption.
-In June 2020, the company hired its first chief diversity officer, Damien Hooper-Campbell.
+On April 30, the company joined the Nasdaq-100 stock index.
+The next month, Zoom acquired Keybase, a company specializing in end-to-end encryption, and in June, the company hired its first chief diversity officer, Damien Hooper-Campbell.

-Also in May 2020, Zoom announced plans to open new research and development centers in Pittsburgh and Phoenix, with plans to hire up to 500 engineers between the two cities over the next few years.

-In July 2020, Zoom announced the opening of a technology center in Bangalore, India, to host engineering, IT, and business operations roles.

-Also in July 2020, Zoom announced its first hardware as a service products, bundling its videoconferencing software with third-party hardware by DTEN, Neat, Poly, and Yealink, and running on the ServiceNow platform.
+Zoom announced its first hardware as a service products in July 2020, bundling its videoconferencing software with third-party hardware by DTEN, Neat, Poly, and Yealink, and running on the ServiceNow platform.
 It began with Zoom Rooms and Zoom Phone offerings, with those services available to US customers, who can acquire hardware from Zoom for a fixed monthly cost.
 On July 15, 2020, the company announced Zoom for Home, a line of products for home use, designed for remote workers.
 The first product, Zoom for Home - DTEN ME, includes software by Zoom and hardware by DTEN.
 It consists of a 27-inch screen with three wide-angle cameras and eight microphones, with Zoom software preloaded on the device.
 It became available in August 2020.

-In August 2020, Zoom opened a data center in Singapore.

 In June 2021, Zoom acquired Kites (Karlsruhe Information Technology Solutions), an artificial intelligence-based language translation company with an aim to reduce language barriers in video calls.

-In September 2021, Zoom's attempt to acquire contact center company Five9 for $14.7 billion was turned down by Five9's shareholders.
+Zoom's attempt to acquire contact center company Five9 for $14.7 billion in September of that year was turned down by Five9's shareholders.

-In February 2023, Zoom announced that it would cut its workforce by 15 percent, or about 1,300 employees, citing the unsustainable growth following the rapid scaling to manage the demand of the pandemic.
-In December that year, Zoom dropped out of the Nasdaq-100.
+Zoom announced that it would cut its workforce by 15 percent, or about 1,300 employees, in February 2023, citing unsustainable growth following rapid scaling to manage the demand of the pandemic.
+Zoom then acquired Workvivo in April to extend the Zoom platform.
+Zoom dropped out of the Nasdaq-100 in December.

-In April 2023, Zoom acquired Workvivo to extend the Zoom platform.